Graph Theory

 • Text used:

-Course description: The course begins with an overview of the fundamental concepts of graph theory, followed by a detailed discussion of classical topics in both structural and algorithmic graph theory.
+Course description: The course begins with an overview of the fundamental concepts of graph theory, followed by an in-depth discussion of some classical topics as well as some aspects of a current area: information theoretic graph theory.

 Topics covered (tentative):

-• Basics: Graphs, degrees, paths and cycles, independent sets, cliques, isomorphism, subgraphs, complement of a graph, trees, breadth-first search, depth-first search, applications.
+• Basics: Graphs, directed graphs, degrees, paths and cycles, independent sets, cliques, isomorphism, subgraphs, complement of a graph, trees, Euler tours, line graphs.

-• Matchings in bipartite graphs: Kőnig-Hall-Frobenius theorem, Kőnig's algorithm, Egerváry's theorem and algorithm, stable matchings, Gale-Shapley algorithm.
+• Matchings: Matchings in bipartite graphs, Hall’s theorem and König’s theorem, Tutte’s theorem, stable matchings, Gale-Shapley theorem.

-• Perfect graphs: Basic examples, perfectness of comparability graphs, the Perfect Graph Theorem, the Strong Perfect Graph Theorem.
+• Perfect graphs: Basic examples, the Perfect Graph Theorem, the Strong Perfect Graph Theorem.